microfarad-de/inetbox2mqtt/README.md

     ln -s /opt/inetbox2mqtt/service/RpiTemperature /opt/victronenergy/service/RpiTemperature
     ```

 4. Edit the configuration parameters in `/etc/inetbox2mqtt`:
     - Use `localhost` and port `1883` for connecting to the local MQTT server provided by Venus OS.
     - Set the serial device path to your FTDI-compatible adapter, e.g.:
       `/dev/serial/by-id/usb-FTDI_FT232R_USB_UART_00000000-if00-port0`

+5. Additional services—such as **bt-daemon** (for enabling RFCOMM Bluetooth devices) and **gpio-daemon** (for allowing GPIO control by non‑root users)—are available at [https://github.com/microfarad-de/nastia-server/tree/venus-os](https://github.com/microfarad-de/nastia-server/tree/venus-os).
+   These scripts are required for the fridge controller Node‑RED flow described at [https://github.com/microfarad-de/fridge-controller](https://github.com/microfarad-de/fridge-controller).

 ## Venus OS Configuration